fwcd/palm/README.md

 # Palm
-A pure-Java code editing component for Swing featuring syntax highlighting, indentation and more.
+A code editing widget for Swing featuring syntax highlighting, indentation and more.
+It provides the foundation for [Breeze](https://github.com/fwcd/Breeze).